Child Care: a valuable tool for community growth

 CCR&R local stories regarding Child Care Across Iowa

 Child care is an essential need for our community and our growth.
-Child Care Resource & Referral was able to assist with starting the conversations around child care solutions for us. - Stephanie, Economic Development Board member
+Child Care Resource & Referral was able to assist us in starting conversations around child care solutions. - Stephanie, Economic Development Board member